 Individual applicants must demonstrate right to work in UK

 From 6 April 2017 it will be a requirement that individuals applying for a premises licence must have a right to work in the UK, evidence of which must be supplied with the application.
 Unfortunately if you fail to provide the necessary evidence we will have no option but to reject your application.
 Please read the guidance notes for

 On 1 April 2017 it became a requirement that anyone purchasing alcohol wholesale is required to check that the wholesaler they are buying from is approved on the Alcohol Wholesaler’s Registration Scheme (AWRS) operated by HM Revenue and Customs.
 The following leaflet gives giving further details about the scheme

-There are no current licensing policy consultations, for details of applications which are currently pending and open for public consulation please see the Council's Pending Applications Licensing Register
+Details of applications which are currently pending and open for public consultation can be found on the Council's Pending Applications Licensing Register.